 (a) All female members of an affiliated Surrey Club shall be members of the Association and an annual per capita levy in respect of them shall be paid by the home Club to the Association.
 The amount of the per capita levy for all categories of membership shall be fixed annually by the Committee.
 No per capita levy need be made in respect of any honorary life members.
 A player who is a member of two or more affiliated Surrey Clubs shall pay one county levy in respect of the club that is her nominated club for handicap purposes.
 It shall be the responsibility of the member to inform the nominated club when this occurs.

-(c) Any Surrey born female player who has membership of an EG affiliated club in another County may, on payment of the levy, become a member of the SLCGA.
+(c) Any Surrey born female player or one who has had a long past membership of a Surrey club and who has membership of an EG affiliated club in another County may, on payment of the levy, become a member of the SLCGA.
 It is the responsibility of such a player to make payment directly to the SLCGA by the 1st January each year if they wish to maintain or commence membership under this criterion.

 (d) Junior Membership A candidate for junior membership shall be under eighteen years of age on 1st January.
 Junior members shall pay an annual subscription fee equal to the per capita levy.
 Juniors, including those who are elected under (c) above and subject to (b) above, will be entitled to play in county meetings at a reduced fee agreed by the committee.
 Juniors, may attend any General meeting.